-ר וסטומווויט Lally Level

-Experiences and Outcomes Activities / Learning Contexts y Contexts

-I am developing problem -solving strategies, navigation and co- ordination skills, as I play and learn with electronic games, remote control or programmable toys.
-TCH 0-09a Over the next lesson block pupils will be introduced to programming and some of the terminology used with this.
-Pupils will progress through a work based programme of skills which may include: Understand and use the words up, down, forwards, backwards: right, left related to movement of a human robot and a floor turtle. introduced to programming nis.
-Pupils will progress Is which may include: 5, down, forwards, ovement of a human robot
+Experiences and Outcomes I am developing problem -solving strategies, navigation and coordination skills, as I play and learn with electronic games, remote control or programmable toys.
+TCH 0-09a and a famous and coordination skills, as I play and learn with electronic games, remote through a work and a famous an Activities / Learning Contexts Over the next lesson block pupils will be introduced to programming and some of the terminology used with this.
+Pupils will progress through a work based programme of skills which may include: I Understand and use the words up, down, forwards, backwards: right, left related to movement of a human robot and a floor turtle.
+Ment

+gation and co- games, remote ext lesson block pupils will be introduced to programming of the terminology used with this.
+Pupils will progress work based programme of skills which may include: derstand and use the words up, down, forwards, skwards: right, left related to movement of a human robot d a floor turtle.

-Assessment ment
+Assessment

-Observation Assessing work produced Questioning - Any specific assessment for Learning.
+Observation Assessing work produced Questioning Any specific assessment for Learning.

-Comments / Other Suggest Suggested Resources
+Comments / Other Suggested Resources

 Floor Turtle

 Beebot

-Remote controlled cars etc. cars etc.
+Remote controlled cars etc.

 Simple 2